tobymao/18xx/lib/engine/ability/README.md

 - `hexes`: An array of hex coordinates that are blocked

+## blocks_crossing_partition

+Designate a type of partition which this ability disallows crossing.
+A partition separates an hex in 2 halves.
+Use the `owner_type: "player"` to specify that the blocking ends when the company is bought in by a corporation.

+- `partition_type`: The name of the partition type that is to be blocked, akin to terrain and border types.

 ## close

 Describe when the company closes, using the `when` attribute.